Mortal Kombat (2021 film): Theatrical and streaming

 Mortal Kombat was theatrically released internationally, beginning on April 8, 2021, and was later released in the United States on April 23, 2021, in both theaters in Dolby Cinema, IMAX and 4DX and on HBO Max.
 The film was originally going to be released on March 5, 2021, before being moved up to January 15, 2021.
 In November 2020, producer Todd Garner confirmed that the film would be delayed until theaters are reopened due to the COVID-19 pandemic, before it was finally dated for release on April 16 in 3D.
 As part of its plans for all of its 2021 films, Warner Bros. also streamed the film simultaneously on the HBO Max service for one month, after which the film was removed until the normal home media release schedule period.
-In Australia and New Zealand, the film was released onto Netflix in January 2022 despite its HBO Max release elsewhere due to the service's HBO Max lack of availability outside of North America.
+In Australia and New Zealand, the film was released onto Netflix in January 2022, due to HBO Max not being available in either country at the time.

 In late March 2021, the film was delayed one week to April 23.
-The film was released in Japan on June 18, 2021, despite not having Mortal Kombat games released officially in the country due to CERO gaming rules concerning excessive gore.
+The film was released in Japan on June 18, 2021, despite the Mortal Kombat games not having been released officially in that country due to CERO gaming rules concerning excessive gore.

 Home media

-Mortal Kombat was released on Digital HD on June 11, 2021 and on DVD, Blu-ray and Ultra HD Blu-ray by Warner Bros.
+Mortal Kombat was released on Digital HD on June 11, 2021, and on DVD, Blu-ray and Ultra HD Blu-ray by Warner Bros.
 Home Entertainment on July 13, 2021.